 In addition, we initiated enrollment in CAHmelia-203, our ongoing placebo-controlled, double-blind Phase 2b clinical trial in adult patients with classic CAH with poor disease control, and in CAHmelia-204, our second Phase 2b clinical trial in adult patients with classic CAH with good disease control focused on glucocorticoid reduction.
 We also initiated a Phase 2 open-label clinical trial in pediatric patients between six and 17 years of age with classic CAH and a Phase 2 proof-of-concept clinical trial in females with PCOS.
 Our future financial performance and our ability to commercialize tildacerfont will depend, in part, on our ability to effectively manage any future growth, and our management may also have to divert a disproportionate amount of its attention away from day-to-day activities in order to devote a substantial amount of time to managing these growth activities.
-To date, we have used the services of outside vendors to perform tasks including clinical trial management, manufacturing, statistics and analysis, regulatory affairs, formulation development, and other drug development functions.
+To date, we have used the services of outside vendors to perform tasks including clinical trial management, manufacturing, statistics and analysis, regulatory affairs. formulation development, and other drug development functions.
 Our growth strategy may also entail expanding our group of contractors or consultants to implement these tasks going forward.
 Because we rely on numerous consultants, effectively outsourcing many key functions of our business, we will need to be able to effectively manage these consultants to ensure that they successfully carry out their contractual obligations and meet expected deadlines.
 However, if we are unable to effectively manage our outsourced activities or if the quality or accuracy of the services provided by consultants is compromised for any reason, our clinical trials may be extended, delayed, or terminated, and we may not be able to obtain regulatory approval for tildacerfont and any future product candidates or otherwise advance our business.
-We may not be able to effectively expand our organization by hiring new employees and expanding our groups of consultants and contractors, we may not be able to successfully implement the tasks necessary to further develop and commercialize tildacerfont and any future product candidates and, accordingly, may not achieve our research, development and commercializatin goals.
+We may not be able to manage our existing consultants or find other competent outside contractors and consultants on economically reasonable terms, or at all.
+If we are not able to effectively expand our organization by hiring new employees and expanding our groups of consultants and contractors, we may not be able to successfully implement the tasks necessary to further develop and commercialize tildacerfont and any future product candidates and, accordingly, may not achieve our research, development and commercialization goals.

 Our indebtedness to Silicon Valley Bank may limit our flexibility in operating our business and adversely affect our financial health and competitive position, and our obligations to Silicon Valley Bank are secured by substantially all of our assets, excluding our intellectual property assets.
-If we default on these obligations, Silicon Valley Bank could foreclose on our assets.\
+If we default on these obligations, Silicon Valley Bank could foreclose on our assets.

 In September 2019, we entered into the Loan Agreement, providing for the Term Loan, with Silicon Valley Bank.
 In April 2020, we entered into the Deferral Agreement, whereby we and Silicon Valley Bank agreed to extend the repayment dates of all monthly payments of principal due and the maturity date with respect to the Term Loan by six months.
 In March 2021, we entered into the First Amendment, which increased the aggregate principal amount of the Term Loan commitment by Silicon Valley Bank to up to \$30.0 million.
-As of March 31, 2022, we had \$5.0 million outstanding under the Loan Agreement and \$10.0 million of principal commitment available for withdrawal in 2022, subject to the satisfaction of certain clinical development and financial conditions.
-In May 2022, we entered into the Second Amendment, which amended the milestones upon which the Second Tranche commitment of \$10.0 million would become available.
+In May 2022, we entered into the Second Amendment, which amended the milestone upon which the Second Tranche commitment of \$10.0 million would become available.
+As of June 30, 2022, we had \$5.0 million outstanding under the Loan Agreement and \$10.0 million of principal commitment available for withdrawal in 2022, subject to the satisfaction of certain clinical development and financial conditions.